 Much-needed housing, open space, childcare, and improved access to surrounding neighborhoods.

-The 3333 California project will provide much-needed high-quality housing to the area with at least 558 new residential homes.
+The 3333 California project will provide much-needed high-quality housing to the area with at least 558 new residential homes and 186 on-site Affordable Senior Homes.
 The project will incorporate curated, neighborhood-serving shops and a number of community benefits including employment, childcare—for both residents and employees—and gardens and open spaces to stroll, socialize, or have a quiet moment.

 The project design emphasizes natural and sustainable materials and renewable energy.
 More than five acres of open area include landscaped spaces, including a public-access park, gardens, meadows, and tree groves, all celebrating the biodiversity of California’s native flora.
 New street connectors will invite the community in and improve access to surrounding neighborhoods.